-We are a leading producer and distributor of specialty alcohols and essential ingredients, and the largest producer of specialty alcohols in the United States.
+We produce and distribute renewable fuel and essential ingredients.
+We are also the largest producer of specialty alcohols in the United States.

 We operate five alcohol production facilities.
 Three of our production facilities are located in Illinois, one is located in Oregon and another is located in Idaho.
-We have an annual alcohol production capacity of 350 million gallons, comprised of 210 million gallons of fuel-grade ethanol and up to 140 million gallons of specialty alcohols.
-We market and distribute all of the alcohols produced at our facilities as well as fuel-grade ethanol produced by third parties.
-In 2022, we marketed and distributed approximately 420 million gallons combined of our own alcohols as well as fuel-grade ethanol produced by third parties, and over 1.6 million tons of essential ingredients.
+We have an annual alcohol production capacity of 350 million gallons, including both fuel-grade ethanol and specialty alcohols ranging from industrial-, pharmaceutical-, and highquality food- and beverage-grade alcohols.
+Of this amount, we can produce up to 110 million gallons annually of specialty alcohols, depending on our product mix among highquality beverage-grade alcohol and alcohols of other quality specifications.
+We market and distribute all the alcohols produced at our facilities as well as alcohols produced by third parties.
+In 2023, we marketed and distributed approximately 383 million gallons combined of our own alcohols as well as fuel-grade ethanol produced by third parties, and over 1.5 million tons of essential ingredients on a dry matter basis.